 - No one else can do this for you, and you can't force someone else to try.

 I think it's also important to recognize that there is not one short answer.
-Healing from a requires a lot more of us than popping a pill.
-Healing from an autoimmune disease is different from curing it by how medicine regards a cure.
+Healing from an autoimmune disease requires a lot more of us than popping a pill, and is different from curing it by how medicine regards a cure.
 It is multi-layered and requires you to want it enough to be open to doing the work.
 All of the work.

 I get loads of emails from moms, children and spouses wanting their kids and parents and partners to live differently.
 Shifting to a healing or healthy way of living is not something you can coerce someone into.
 They have to want it for themselves.